dindatiwi/Automate-Technopanda/README.md

 # Automate-Technopanda
-Automation Practice with Selenium, JAVA, TestNG and MAVEN purposely only for practice and learning
+Automation Practice with Selenium, JAVA, TestNG and MAVEN using POM structure purposely only for practice and learning

 Website used [Technopanda](http://live.techpanda.org/index.php/)